initbiz/initbiz.github.io/cumuluscore/index.md

 Every time a cluster obtains access to a feature (**for the first time, once**) we call it registering cluster's feature.
 Registering clusters' features is the process of running some 'registering' code when a cluster gets access to a feature whether by changes of the cluster's plan or plan's features.

-To register a feature you have to bind to `initbiz.cumuluscore.registerClusterFeature` event and check if it is your feature being registered right now like in the example below:
+To register a cluster's feature you have to bind to the `initbiz.cumuluscore.registerClusterFeature` event like that:

     Event::listen('initbiz.cumuluscore.registerClusterFeature', function ($cluster, $featureCode) {